CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 Toon shading consists of two steps: ramp color value and edge detection.

 Color ramping is achieved by stepping the color intensity with rampLevel parameters.
 Edge detection is implemented using gradient detection of depth texture.
 Same as computer vision's edge detection method.
-At last, results from two steps were composited together to achieve a toon shading.
+At last, results from two steps were composited to achieve a toon shading.

 Screenshots for Toon Shading: